holidayextras/WorkerJS/README.md

   // has invoked it's callback.
 }, {
   // Options.
 This parameter isn't required, if omitted the workerCount defaults to 1.
+  // Setting workerCount to (-1) will start a benchmark to determine the most effective
+  // number of workers the browser can handle, then proceed with that number.
   workerCount: 1
 });
 ```